-The channels highlighted in such anecdotes suggest that one is likely to observe an empirical association between lobbying and the likelihood of bailout in 2008.
+The channels highlighted in such anecdotes suggest that one is likely to observe an empirical association between lobbying and ex-post performance as well as the likelihood of bailout in 2008.
 This motivates our empirical analysis of outcomes during the crisis.